by CRAG Law Center | Aug 15, 2014 | Features, Fighting Fossil Fuels News, News

 For over two years, Oregonians have been faced with the daunting possibility of playing host for a coal export super-highway.
 A powerful coalition of groups have come together in the Power Past Coal campaign to bring the environmental and health risks associated with...

-by CRAG Law Center | May 9, 2013 | Features, Fighting Fossil Fuels News, News
+by Crag Law Center | May 9, 2013 | Features, Fighting Fossil Fuels News, News

 Northwest citizens concerned about proposed coal export facilities along the Columbia River got some good news today.
 The Oregonian reported today that Kinder Morgan has decided to walk away from plans for a massive coal export terminal at Port Westward on the...

-by CRAG Law Center | Apr 8, 2013 | Features, Fighting Fossil Fuels News, News
+by Crag Law Center | Apr 8, 2013 | Features, Fighting Fossil Fuels News, News

 A second coal export project in Oregon and Washington was dropped on April 1st, marking a victory for local environmental groups, and, of course, the environment itself.
 This is the second of five Northwest coal export projects to fail in the past year—in 2012, Rail...